daniellecgw/daniellecgw.github.io/README copy.md

 The `_layouts/publications.html` layout can be used to showcase selected publications, or the entire catalogue of publications.
 Direct links to the paper can be used, or a PDF copy of the paper can be served.
 Publications are defined in the `_data/publications.yml` file, and any PDF files that are served can be placed in the `publications` directory.

-#### Courses
+#### Teaching

-The `_layouts/courses.html` layout can be used to showcase courses that were taught in the past or are currently being taught.
-Courses are defined in the `_data/settings.yml` file, and markdown pages for each course with the `_layouts/page.html` layout can be placed in the `courses` directory.
-Related course material, such as PDF files, can also be placed in the `courses` directory in a subdirectory with the same name as the corresponding course.
+The `_layouts/teaching.html` layout can be used to showcase teaching that were taught in the past or are currently being taught.
+Teaching are defined in the `_data/settings.yml` file, and markdown pages for each course with the `_layouts/page.html` layout can be placed in the `teaching` directory.
+Related course material, such as PDF files, can also be placed in the `teaching` directory in a subdirectory with the same name as the corresponding course.

 #### CV